bobby060/pg-autohint/README.md

 AutoHint is  system designed to enable using pg_hint_plan to implement heuristic, rules-based improvements to Postgres query plans.

+Created as a class project for 15-799: Special Topics in Query Optimization at Carnegie Mellon University

 At a high level, AutoHint either plans a query (or plans and executes a query) on Postgres, then uses rules to identify problems with the Postgres plan.
 Each rule generates a list of query hints designed to improve the plan.

 Currently two rules are fully implemented with one in progress: